 - Socket tool set

-How about a tire?
-Even easier.
+Tires are even easier to change than your oil.
 Most cars come with a dummy tire, wrench and jack for just such an emergency.
-Note that dummy tires are only meant to be driven for a limited number of miles, and at slower speeds.
-They aren’t a permanent solution — they’re just a way to get you to a shop so you can get more permanent replacement tire.
+Note that dummy tires, also called donuts, are only meant to be driven for a limited number of miles, and at slower speeds.
+They aren’t a permanent solution — they’re a way to get you to a shop so you can get a more permanent replacement tire.

 - Car jack